 How Sleep Impacts Gut Health and Digestion

-Research that looked at the quality of sleep over an extended period of one month showed that a diverse gut microbiome promoted healthier sleep through the gut brain microbiome axis (GBMA).
-The GBMA is bi-directional, so psychological state (including sleep) can alter gut health as much as gut bacteria can influence health and habits.
+Research that looked at the quality of sleep over one month showed that a diverse gut microbiome promoted healthier sleep through the gut-brain microbiome axis (GBMA) in healthy males.
+The GBMA is bi-directional.
+This indicates that your psychological state (including sleep) can alter gut health as much as gut bacteria can influence health and habits.
 This study also pointed to specific bacteria that are present in the gut, which are associated with healthier sleep and helping regulate circadian rhythm.

-Sleep disturbances such as insomnia, shorter sleep times, and frequent sleep awakenings are common among people who suffer with IBS.
+Sleep disturbances such as insomnia, shorter sleep times, and frequent sleep awakenings are common among people who suffer from IBS.
 Poor sleep quality and quantity has been associated with several illnesses, including cancer, type 2 diabetes, and Alzheimer’s.
-These diseases can create an inadequate gut microbiome composition, which can lead to digestive issues such as bloating, stomach pain, diarrhea, and constipation.
+These diseases can promote an imbalanced gut microbiome over time, which can lead to digestive issues such as bloating, stomach pain, diarrhea, and constipation.

 Is It Bad to Eat Before Bed?

 Most experts recommend eating no fewer than three hours before bed so that your body has time to digest the food properly.
 However, you should not go to bed hungry either.
-A protein-rich micro-snack can be ideal to reduce nighttime waking and to feel better rested, and more satiated in the morning.
-Try a hard-boiled egg, some sliced turkey, or banana with peanut butter.
+A protein-rich snack can be ideal to reduce nighttime waking and to feel better rested and more satiated in the morning.
+Try a hard-boiled egg, some sliced turkey or a banana with peanut butter.